deas/gcp-audit-functions/README.md

 # GCP Cloud Functions triggered by Audit Events

 This project aims to provide audit event triggered Cloud Functions.
-This funtionality is provided as a `terraform` module.
-It started with the common `creator` labeling use case but we now aim to extend the scope.
+The functionality is provided as a `terraform` module.

-The v1 version leverages a PubSub Log Sink, 🧪 v2 🥼 is based on EventArc/CloudEvents.
+The v1 versions leverage PubSub Log Sinks, 🧪 v2 🥼 is based on EventArc/CloudEvents.

-We tried hard to borrow from people committed to maintainance (Google) and extended where we wanted to go further - or connect the dots.
+We try hard to build upon people committed to maintainance (mostly CFT by Google).
+We stripped where possible, extended where we wanted to go further or connected the dots.

 ## Usage
 Sample Cloud Function and VM deployments designed to play together are provided in the `examples` folder.
+Unless explicitly disabled, they are also used by the integration tests.

 You may want to
 ```shell